oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

   Network Functions and their composition into complex network services.
 - Software Defined Networking: support on-demand creation of network services (for example SD-WAN).
-- Functions-as-a-Service: define software applications without any deployment or operational considerations.
+- Functions-as-a-Service: define abstract software applications without any deployment or operational considerations.
 - IoT and Edge computing: deploy many very similar copies of a service at the network edge.
 - Process Automation: support open and interoperable process control